LibrariesHacked/librarieshacked-web-content/tutorials/autocompletewithapi.md

 });</code>
 </pre>

-Having jQuery on the page allows for the text box to be referenced easily by using it's ID (*$("#txbBookKeywork")*).  jQueryUI gives the functionality to easily attach to the text box so that it will provide suggestions as text is entered (*.autocomplete(....)*).
+Having jQuery on the page allows for the text box to be referenced by using it's ID (*$("#txbBookKeywork")*).  jQueryUI gives the functionality to easily attach to the text box so that it will provide suggestions as text is entered (**.autocomplete(....)**).

 The full auto-complete documentation is available on the [jQueryUI pages](http://jqueryui.com/autocomplete/).
-In this basic template there is a space to write custom code that will run at two different *events*:
+In this basic template there is space to write the code that will run at two different **events**:

-- when the input text is changed, in order to provide the suggestions (*source: function (request, response)...*);
+- When the input text is changed, in order to provide the suggestions (**source: function (request, response)...**);
-- when an item is selected from the suggestions (*select: function (event, ui)...*);
+- When an item is selected from the suggestions (**select: function (event, ui)...**);

-- there is also the option to specify a number of characters that have to be entered before it will start making suggestions (*minLength:...*).
+There is also the option to specify a number of characters that have to be entered before it will start making suggestions (**minLength:...**).
+This example sets it to 2.

 ### 5. provide the search suggestions